tinghe14/COURSE-2Deep-Learning/Study Note.md

       - dropout
       - batch normalization
       - stochastic depth ...
+hyperparameter: you can run a grid searchg overall possible hyperparameters, you simply evaluate your predictive performance and at the end you select for the one works well.

 Optimization
 - a target loss function in its full glory defining our preferred solution.
 How do we actually retrieve this solution?